stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pWaitDstStageMask = new PointerToIntArray(stages);
 ```

-Note that although `pWaitDstStageMask` implies this is a bit-field it is in fact a pointer to an integer array.
+Note that although `pWaitDstStageMask` implies this is a bitfield it is in fact a pointer to an integer array.

 Here the `PointerToIntArray` helper class is introduced to transform the array of pipeline stages to a contiguous memory block: